oshied/directord/README.md

 These functions allow operators to see and manipulate job and node status within the cluster.

+## UI

+The server component of director provides for a minimal read-only UI which provides insight into job executions and nodes within the cluster.
+To start the UI component use the `--run-ui` flag when starting the server.

 ## Orchestration file specification

 Orchestration files allow director to run any number of jobs against a given